xyzhengg/Wordle-Project/README.md

 14. DONE Pulse on-screen play again button and make it orange
 15. DONE Update instructions modal with pictures and instructions on points system
 16. Change alert word not real to a modal
-14. Delay for winner and loser and xin yu functions
+14. DONE Delay for winner and loser and xin yu functions
-14. Flip tiles animation
+14. DONE Flip tiles animation for special "Xin Yu" word
 15. Sound?
 16. Keyboard function?
 17. Make it fit to different screen sizes?